cargosoft-gmbh/cargosoft-api-docs/resources/api_info_description.md

 ## Generell

-> Attention: API wird immer weiter entwicklet, es können sich immer wieder Objekte und Endpunkte ändern.
-Technischer Newsletter für Änderungen der API Strukturen -> Comming soon.
+> Attention: The CargoSoft API is still in continuous development and will change over the time.
+This means that existing endpoints and objects will be renamed, moved, restructured, extended, etc. and also expect new endpoints to be added.
+Subscribe our technical newsletter to be up to date about all changes made -> Comming soon.

 ## Authorization